AWI grower networks

 AWI's grower networks are fundamental to the spread of new ideas, continuing education and the adoption of best practice.

 AWI has in place a proactive, intensive and committed flystrike prevention program with long term and short term aims.

-The ultimate long-tern aim is to remove the need for mulesing.
-The more immediate or short term aim is to provide methods to replace the practice of traditional mulesing with welfare-improved practices.
+The ultimate long-term aim of the program is to reduce the reliance on mulesing.
+The more immediate or short term aim is to provide methods to replace or refine the practice of traditional mulesing with welfare-improved practices.

 AWI supports all woolgrowers in their choice of best practice animal health and hygiene in flystrike control.

 AWI has interviewed 40 woolgrowers about their transition to a non-mulesed operation.
 A copy of the document “Planning to move to a non-mules Merino enterprise” is available here.

 Hear farmers speaking to farmers about their experience of protecting their flock against flystrike.

 View or download AWI's latest publications on breech flystrike prevention.